 Reading:

-Just one example: A long time ago, I bought him a DK book on science that he really liked, mostly because of the nice pictures, but couldn’t read.
+Just one example: A long time ago, I bought him a DK book on science that he really liked, mostly because of the nice pictures, but he couldn’t read.
 (This was before doing any Edublox).
-But he liked to look at the pictures.
+But he wanted to look at the pictures.
 The reading is probably high school level, but now we have been able to read it together.
 He can even figure out some of the really big words.
 Sean has been really surprised by what he can read now.

 He is also finally learning to spell.
 I had been trying to teach him to spell for a long time, but he would never remember how to spell the words.
 After a week or even les,s he would forget, but the Edublox method of learning to spell is working for him.